WizardKingZ/WizardKingZ.github.io/_posts/2018-09-25-portfolio-optimization.markdown

 ## Load the Fama-French Five Factor Dataset to calculate annualized return and covariance
 ## Initialize the MarkowitzPortfolio with the expected return, covariance and asset names
+## both cov and rts are numpy arrays. rts is a row vector
+## ffFactorNames should be a list
 port = MarkowitzPortfolio(rts, cov, ffFactorNames, riskFreeRate=0.046)

 ## set the target return as 0.1